victorshinya/awesome-ibmcloud/README.md

 * [IBM](https://twitter.com/IBM) - Together with our clients, we're using technologies like AI, cloud, blockchain & IoT to transform business, industries and the world.
 Let’s put smart to work.
 * [IBM Cloud](https://twitter.com/IBMcloud) - Built for your business, #IBMCloud has the tools, data & APIs to make AI real now.
 Follows IBM Social Computing Guidelines.
+* [IBM Data and AI](https://twitter.com/IBMData) - The IBM tools, resources and industry news you need to get the most value from your #data and make it truly #AI-ready.
+For Support: https://ibm.com/mysupport.
 * [IBM News Room](https://twitter.com/IBMNews) - Official hub for all that's new + noteworthy about IBM's business, tech and people.
 Account follows IBM Social Computing Guidelines.
 * [IBM Research](https://twitter.com/IBMResearch) - This is the official Twitter ID of IBM Research.
 The account is managed by Chris Sciacca, and follows the IBM Social Computing Guidelines.